 From nomadic caravans of the past to modern manufactured housing units, the typical mobile home is fast changing all over the world!
 According to President Biden’s affordable housing plan, manufactured homes may well be the way forward for affordable housing.
 With big industry giants like Freddie Mac and Fannie Mae pushing for liquidity on loans that cover manufactured homes that are allocated as personal property, we are on the cusp of seeing more manufactured and prefabricated homes being the norm, rather than outlying, and alternative real estate options.
-With the help of the federal government, the mobile/manufactured home market is set to do more business than ever over the next few years, and may become commonplace as an affordable housing solution for the average American.
+With the help of the federal government, the mobile/manufactured home market is set to do more business than ever over the next few years and may become commonplace as an affordable housing solution for the average American.
+Similarly, mobile/manufactured home insurance premiums are also going to get more affordable.

 Facts about mobile home living: